Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

   - Controlling different resources.
 Not every service supports resource policies.
   - IAM is the only place you can control permissions for everything.
-  - If you have access to all accounts accesing the information
+  - If you have access to all accounts accessing the information

 - Bucket
   - Managing permissions on a specific product.